 Daiya Santa Fe burritos are gluten-free and soy-free.
 They use a chickpea flour wrapper and stuff them with Beyond beef crumbles, brown rice, and potatoes in a tomatoey sauce with Daiya mozzarella shreds.

 Wow, Dave and I could not have been more divided on this burrito.
 Let me give you my review first and Dave's review last.

 The gluten-free wrapper was gummy and tasted strongly of chickpeas.
-It didn't help that it was paired with a filling that was nice and creamy but bland.
+It didn't help that it was paired with a filling that was nice and creamy in texture but bland in flavor.

 Truly, it was my intense hunger and copious amounts of vegan ranch that got me through this burrito.

-Dave, on the other hand, loved this burrito.
+Dave, on the other hand, loved the Daiya Santa Fe Burrito!
 He says it's the best frozen burrito he's ever had!

 Like I mentioned, I was famished the day that I made this, so I opted to microwave it using the directions on the back.
 It was mush city.

 Dave microwaved his for 90 seconds, then air fried it for 10 minutes at 400° F. His wrapper was nice and crispy.
 I also wonder if the higher heat and longer cooking time of the air fryer cooked off some of the chickpea flavor.
 Chickpea flour does get more mild with more cooking sometimes.

 The next time we made Daiya burritos, I used Dave's method and thought it was slightly better, but I still prefer other frozen vegan burritos.